 - Metals-High Volume Sampler-Taken on an 8” x 11” glass fiber filter every 6th day.
 The high volume sampler pulls ambient air through the filter at 45 standard cubic feet per minute for 24 hours.
 It is then sent to a laboratory that analyzes it for Cadmium, Chromium, Lead, Nickel and Zinc.

 - Meteorological Station

-IAQ-Investigations and inspections on indoor air quality.
-From water damage to carbon monoxide to odors the air program can give recommendations to homeowners/businesses-can link pdf of brochure??
+Indoor Air Quality (IAQ)-Investigations and inspections on indoor air quality.
+From water damage to carbon monoxide to odors the air program can give recommendations to homeowners/businesses

 Radon-A cancer-causing radioactive gas.
 You cannot see smell or taste Radon.
 Radon is a naturally occurring radioactive gas that comes from the natural breakdown of uranium.
 Usually found in igneous rock and soil but can also come from water.
 Every home should be tested it’s the only way to know if you have it or not.
 Mitigation is simple if you have levels higher than 4 pCi/L (picocuries per liter).

 Mobil Source Outreach Study-Anti-Idling, tire pressure kits, carpool, Don’t Top Off (Newsletter Article on Not topping off-Anti idling)- Description: 2-year project 2008-2009.
 Utilized teens from the community to help teach community about correct tire pressure.

 Climate Change-IEc Adaptation plans with HETF Shinnecock Nation and SRMT-link to climate change adaptation plan

 Breathing Living and Learning-IAQ sensors Clarkson Univ Andrea Ferro-link to report and to IAQ BLL book